verrazzano/docs/content/en/docs/setup/access/console-urls.md

 ---
 title: Get Console URLs
-description: "Get the endpoints for the consoles Verrazzano installs"
+description: "Get the endpoints for the consoles that Verrazzano installs"
 weight: 2
 draft: false
 ---